 What is customer engagement?

-What then is customer engagement, and how can service and support functions go about owning customer interactions across the board?
+What is customer engagement and how can service and support functions go about owning customer interactions across the board?

 More specifically, customer engagement addresses a few key questions: